Life At HKUMed

 Student Organisations

-The vast variety of student-run organisations at HKUMed offer opportunities for you to extend the academic experience beyond the classroom.
-These societies are open for all students within the Medical Faculty and respective programmes to foster a spirit of comradeship and professional unity in the field of medical education and among future healthcare professionals.
-You can also join other interest groups and student societies to engage with your fellows, volunteer in healthcare-related activities, or simply just to have fun!
+In addition, the vast variety of student-run organisations at HKUMed enable you to explore the medical field beyond the classroom.
+These societies are open to all students within the Medical Faculty to foster a spirit of comradeship and professional unity among future healthcare professionals.
+You can also join other interest groups and student societies to engage with your peers, volunteer in healthcare-related activities, or simply have fun!

 Our students are equally active beyond HKUMed.
 By participating in joint-university societies, they are exposed to various opportunities to interact with medical students and professionals from other institutions in the region, cultivate knowledge and serve the community.